Reoriented Memory of Galaxy Spins for the Early Universe: Summary and Conclusion

-It is worth stressing here that our results do not controvert but rather corroborate the power of the present galaxy stellar spins as a cosmological probe owing to their even stronger memory for the early universe than expected by the LTTT.
-To properly probe the early universe physics with observable galaxy spins, however, their reorientations from the initial tendency must be taken into account, which our model has pulled off.
+Despite that our result challenges the standard picture based on the LTTT combined with the conservation of galaxy spins which predicts the $\js$--$\ti$ alignments \citep[e.g.,][]{LP00,LP01,yu-etal20,mot-etal21}, it does not controvert but rather corroborate the power of the present galaxy stellar spins as a cosmological probe owing to their even stronger memory for the early universe than expected by the LTTT.
+To properly probe the early universe physics with observable galaxy stellar spins, however, it would be desirable to construct a much more rigorous analytic model for their reorientations from the initial tendency under the torque wrench effect.
+Although our analytic formula has been found to effectively describe the numerical results, it is not a physical model derived from the first principles.
+We plan to work on this issue, hoping to report the result in the future.